 International Bridges to Justice, C/O Fountain Advocates, Kimihurura Stone road-Opp.
 Cimerwa Building P. O. Box 6368, Kigali-Rwanda

-John Bosco Bugingo is a lawyer and IBJ Fellow based in Kigali, Rwanda, where he also fulfills the responsibility of country manager.
-He is an experienced litigant with a record of legal practice since 2005, during which he has represented cases at all levels of court in Rwanda.
+John Bosco Bugingo is a lawyer and IBJ Fellow based in Kigali, Rwanda, where he also fulfills the responsibility of program Director.
+He is a practicing lawyer with over 14 years of legal practice.

 Joelle Kabagambe has been a lawyer since the 6th of April 2010 directly after having finished her studies and obtaining a license in Law from University of Lay Adventists of Kigali (UNILAK).
 She then worked in the offices of her internship sponsor for some years.

 She has been a member of Rwanda Bridges to Justice since 2016.
 She immediately became a member of the network of women lawyers (RBJ-WLN), and is a member of the Federation des Associations et Union des Jeunes Avocats (FA-UJA).
 She is also part of East Africa law Society (EALS and she is on the administrative board of the CIB (French International Bar Association).
 She joined IBJ/RBJ as a permanent Defender Resource Center Lawyer in June 2018.
 Presently, she is managing both a taskforce of 50 lawyers affiliated with IBJ/RBJ, and the women’s network RBJ-WLN, which currently counts 25 members.